A Beginner’s Guide to Diamonds and More

 What Are the 4 C’s of Diamonds?

-The 4 C’s—Cut, Color, Clarity, and Carat Weight—**are the global standard for grading diamond quality.
-Developed by the Gemological Institute of America (GIA), these four elements directly affect a diamond’s value and appearance.
+The **4 C’s—Cut, Color, Clarity, and Carat Weight—**are the universal language of diamond grading.
+Established by the Gemological Institute of America (GIA), these four factors determine a diamond’s beauty, rarity, and overall market value.

 1. Cut: The Most Important Factor for Sparkle